What are the entry requirements for Galapagos?

 Health insurance + Hotel bookings + Flight tickets

-Upon entering Ecuador, you must be able to provide proof of a travel health insurance with validity for Ecuador for the entire duration of stay.
-Also, you must be able to proof that you will be leaving the country by producing a bus or flight ticket, as well as hotel bookings or a cruise booking for your entire stay in Galapagos and Ecuador.
+A health insurance coverage is not obligatory to enter the Galapagos islands because the law has never come into effect but we strongly recommended it.
+Upon entering Ecuador, you must be able to proof that you will be leaving the country by producing a bus or flight ticket, as well as hotel bookings or a cruise booking for your entire stay in Galapagos and Ecuador.
+If you stay at a friends' place you need an invitation letter wich prooves your stay.
 Please don't hesitate to ask us if you have any questions regarding these entry requirements!

 There is a possibility that key-point checks may be carried out in the migration process and proof of this must be provided in English on the spot.
 Please click here for more more detailed advice on insurance for a Galapagos Cruise.

-Also, your passport will be checked, as may be your luggage for organic goods (to avoid biohazards caused by fruit flies, bacteria or similar).
-Children, students registered with ecuadorian universities receive a discount and only have to pay 50%.
+Also, your passport will be checked, as your luggage for organic goods (to avoid biohazards caused by fruit flies, bacteria or similar).
 Please keep the receipt of the entrance fee, you may need to show it before you go on bord the ship.

-There is also a 20 US$ immigration control card that is payable to INGALA at Quito (or Guayaquil) airport and is only payable in cash.
+There is also a 20 USD immigration control card that is payable to INGALA at Quito or Guayaquil airport and is only payable in cash.
 The reason why this is necessary to enter Galapagos, is because the ecuadorian immigration department needs to register the number of tourists and wants to control illegal immigration.
+Please keep this Transit Control Card until the end of your Galapagos stay, as it will be checked upon you departure.

-Here you can find out more about vaccination for a Galapagos trip.
+At the following link you can find out more about vaccinations for a Galapagos trip.